The Westerlies: History

 The group's founding members were originally childhood friends in Seattle, where they attended Garfield High School and Roosevelt High School.
 Each had a background in jazz performance, and as a high school senior, trombonist Andy Clausen led the ten-piece Split Stream Big Band, in which trumpeter Riley Mulkerhar and trombonist Willem de Koch performed.
 The group formed in 2011 in New York City as members pursued graduate degrees at the Juilliard School, The New School, and the Manhattan School of Music.
 It first performed that year at the Royal Room jazz club in Seattle's Columbia City neighborhood.

 In May 2018, trumpeter Zubin Hensler left the group to focus on producing and was replaced by Chloe Rowlands.
 In 2024, trombonist Willem de Koch was replaced by Addison Maye-Saxon.

 The group has promoted music education, holding clinics in Seattle schools and others across the United States.
 In 2021, the group became the inaugural small ensemble-in-residence at The New School's School of Jazz and Contemporary Music.

 The Westerlies have been featured on records by Fleet Foxes, Common, and Dave Douglas.
+The group earned a 2026 Grammy nomination for Best Arrangement, Instrumental or A Cappella, for the track "Fight On" from its 2025 album Paradise.